 If one or two of these companies shut down or move away, the local community could experience a harsh economic downturn.
 People will inevitably move away to find employment elsewhere and the demand for real estate could decrease relatively quickly.

-Second is that some jobs that are more transient in nature (like the oil fields, for example), might be misleading in their Job Growth metrics.
-These jobs may exist today, but they almost certainly won’t stick around for the long-term.
+The second is that some jobs that are more transient in nature (like the oil fields, for example), might be misleading in their Job Growth metrics.
+These jobs may exist today, but they almost certainly won't stick around for the long term.
 An increase in employment in an oil town doesn’t necessarily mean people are moving there or want to buy property.

 As I mentioned earlier, when a lot of people move to a certain area, there will inevitably be an increase in demand for real estate there.

 If a market sees an increase in population over a long period of time, say 5, 10 or even 20 years, this is a strong indicator that real estate in this particular area is in high demand.